Token-based access

 can_view

-Read-only access to the resource
+Grants read-only access to the specified resource.

 can_edit